andro951/WeaponEnchantments/Readme.md

 5. Items spawned into your inventory.
     > Config option available to offer all of the same item from your inventory.
 (Ignores enchanted items)

-### Syphoning an item
+### Siphoning an item
-If you have a level 40 item (maximum level) and you want to extract leftover experience from it, you syphon it.
+Siphoning an item removes all of the enchantments, power boosters, infused item, and experience from an item and converts the experience to essence at the cost of a portion of the experience.
-1. Place the item you wish to syphon on the *Item* slot.
+1. Place the item you want to siphon on the item slot.
-2. Click the syphon button.
+2. Press the siphon button.
-3. Essence spawned to the enchanting table.
-(Or your inventory if the table is full.)
+3. All enchantments, power boosters, and essence are sent to the enchantment storage.
+The infused item is

 ### Infusion:
 #### Weapon Infusion -